-65 EFRAG does not support the IASB proposal to require an entity'entity to present on the face of the statement of profit or loss a subtotal for operating profit or loss and 'return individuallyincome and largely independently of the expenses from integral associates and joint ventures.
-The proposed new subtotal would give undue prominence to the two categories (integral/non integral), would be highly judgemental and, as such, not add significant information value to the statement of profit or loss.

-- 66 Should the IASB go forward with the proposal of separating the two categories, EFRAG suggests to require to present the results of all associates and joint ventures as a separate line item or subtotal below and close to the operating profit subtotal on the face of the profit or loss and to require to disclose an illustration of the split between "integral" and "non-integral" in the notes to the financial statements.
-This would allow users to make their decisions regarding the classification of an entity's interests in associates and joint ventures. - 4067 EFRAG also notes that in specific circumstances equity accounted investments (associates and joint ventures) may need to be reported in the operating category, such as in the circumstances illustrated in paragraph 15(a)15(a) of this letter and suggests the IASB to work on further refinement of the definition of integral and nonintegral, such as when the risks and rewards from the investments impact other assets of the entity') seems to change in different parts of the ED.parties (e.g. creditors, policyholders) than the shareholders.
+- 4069 EFRAG does not support the IASB proposal to require an entity' and 'return individually and largely independently of the other assets of the entity') seems to change in different parts of the ED.entity to present on the face of the statement of profit or loss the subtotal 'operating profit or loss and income and expenses from integral associates and joint ventures'.
+The proposed new subtotal would give undue prominence to the two categories (integral/non integral), would be highly judgemental and, as such, not add significant information value to the statement of profit or loss. - statements, which may raise questions about the applicability of the proposed definitions of integral and non-integral in this context.
+Should the IASB go forward with the proposal of separating the two categories, EFRAG suggests that the IASB requires the presentation of the results of all associates and joint ventures below and close to the subtotal 'operating profit or loss' as a separate line item and a subtotal 'operating profit or loss and expenses from associates and joint ventures' on the face of the statement of profit or loss and to require to disclose an illustration of the split between 'integral' and 'non-integral' in the notes to the financial statements.
+This would allow users to make their decisions regarding the classification of an entity's interests in associates and joint ventures. - 71 EFRAG also notes that in specific circumstances equity accounted investments (associates and joint ventures) may need to be reported in the operating category in the circumstances illustrated in paragraph 15(a) of this letter and suggests that the IASB to work on further refinement of the definition of integral and non-integral when substantially all risks and rewards from the investments impact other parties than the shareholders (e.g. creditors, policyholders).